DejanJandric/DejanJandric/README.md

 # :raising_hand: About me:
 Hi there, I'm Dejan!
 Experienced in both dynamic startup environments, where effective communication, problem-solving, and adaptability are essential, and established corporate settings, spending over three years collaborating with multinational teams and maintaining high-quality support across multiple channels.

-:thinking: I'm always curious and constantly learning, whether it’s new tech or game mechanics.
+:thinking: I'm always curious and constantly learning, whether it’s new tech or game mechanics. <br>
 :hammer_and_pick: When I’m not busy supporting applications, I’m probably working on some fun Python scripts.

 # :computer: Operating systems: